ysndr/MSc-Thesis/chapter/evaluation.md

   ~ was equally name in all but one response.
     It was described as a way to chose from possible completion candidates of options.
-    The anwers included aspirational vague descriptions of such a feature including the a way to automatically prioritize specific items.
+    The answers included aspirational vague descriptions of such a feature including the a way to automatically prioritize specific items.
   ~ Responding about the concrete LSP feature, participants listed variables, record fields, types, functions and function argument candiates as possible completion candidates.
     Moreover, some suggested the inclusion of the completion context to guide priorization as well as auto-generated contract and function skeletons.

 Jump-to-Definition
-   ~ was named significantly often.
+   ~ was included in three fourth of responses.
    ~ The specific feature survey revealed the exoected behaviour in more detail;
      In general, the participants expect the feature to work with any kind of reference, i.e., variable usages, function calls, function arguments and type annotations.
      Record fields ale equally desired although the ability to define self referencing records was pointed out as a challenge.